-12 Crucial Social Media Metrics You Should Be Watching
+Which Social Media Metrics Matter and Why You Should Be Measuring Them

 But for your social media marketing to be successful, you must constantly stay updated on how well it’s performing.
 When you don’t keep up with your social media analytics, you risk running campaigns that won’t drive the results you desire.